QinMing/simple-virtualenv-wrapper/README.md

 Create new virtualenv: `ve new_env_name`

 Activate: `ve env_name`.
 After you activate a venv once in a perticular folder, your venv name is remembered.
 Next time you can simply type `ve` in that folder to quickly activate the same venv.
+This also works in its sub-folders.

 Deactivate (exit): `ve -e`